News & Events

 Contact: Sara Davis, 307-777-7826; wyarchive@wyo.gov

-Wyoming State Archives Speaker Series Features Presentation on Women's History Through Museum Artifacts
+Wyoming State Archives Speaker Series Features Presentation on Red Ochre Mine

-The event will be held in the State Museum Classroom at 2301 Central Avenue, Cheyenne.
-For those unable to attend in person, registration to participate online is available through Eventbrite at eventbrite.com/o/wyoming-state-archives-49902991693.
-Both virtual and in-person attendees will have the opportunity to ask questions and interact with Alexander.
-Admission is free and open to the public.
+This event will be held on Thursday, April 10, at 7 p.m. at the State Museum Classroom at 2301 Central Avenue in Cheyenne.
+For those unable to attend in person, registration to participate in the event online is through Eventbrite at eventbrite.com/o/wyoming-state-archives-49902991693.
+Virtual and in-person attendees will have an opportunity to ask questions and engage with the presenter.
+This event is free and open to the public.

-For more information or assistance, please contact the Wyoming State Archives at This email address is being protected from spambots.
-You need JavaScript enabled to view it. or 307-777-7826.
+For more information or special assistance, please contact Wyoming State Archivist Sara Davis at This email address is being protected from spambots.
+You need JavaScript enabled to view it. or the WSA at 307-777-7826.
 The Wyoming State Archives is accessible according to the Americans with Disabilities Act guidelines.

 Contact: Sara Davis, 307-777-7826; wyarchive@wyo.gov